Zuellni/ComfyUI-Custom-Nodes/README.md

 git clone https://github.com/Zuellni/ComfyUI-Custom-Nodes custom_nodes\Zuellni
 ```

 A `config.json` file will be created on first run in the extension's directory.
 Requirements should be installed automatically but if that doesn't happen you can install them with:
 ```
 pip install -r custom_nodes\Zuellni\requirements.txt
 ```

-To update set `Update Repository` to `true` in `config.json` or execute:
+To update set `Update Repository` to `true` in `config.json` or run:
 ```
 git -C custom_nodes\Zuellni pull
 ```